TayDa64/Liku-extensions/docs/bookkeeper.md

 | `Q` | Quit the Bookkeeper UI. |

 These hotkeys complement the conversational prompts for power users who prefer keyboard flows.

+### Tmux Activity Panel

+Directly beneath the agent list, Bookkeeper renders the latest entries from `~/.liku/state/panes/pane-*.json`, which are produced every time `liku exec -- <command>` runs.
+The table shows:

+- `Terminal ID` – the tmux `session:window.pane` identifier (Option A TerminalID).
+- `Status` – IDLE/RUNNING/WATCHING derived from `tmux display-message`.
+- `Label` – either the exec `--label` or the tmux window name.
+- `Last Command` – truncated shell command captured at launch time.
+- `Updated` – the ISO8601 timestamp stored in the pane JSON.

+This ensures contributors can see that LIKU spun up new panes/sessions even if their IDE only shows a single PowerShell/WSL buffer, satisfying the UI best practices called out in the Ideas documents.

 ## 6. UX Principles